Bright-Nabarro/easylog/README.md

 - [x] Add `CTAD` in template class which use format_string.

 - [x] Separate output in single module.

-- [ ] Logwrap test may cause raised.

 - [ ] Throw exception in fatal error in static way